-A doctor may order x-rays, CT scan or MRI.
+A doctor may order x-rays, CT scans, or MRI.

-The CT scan or MRI provides doctors with various images of your spine which can help in diagnosing whatever is causing your symptoms.
-These tests are then compared to what the doctor took note of during your medical history interview and the physical and neurological examinations.
+The CT scan or MRI provides doctors with various images of your spine, which can help diagnose whatever is causing your symptoms.
+These tests are then compared to what the doctor noted during your medical history interview and the physical and neurological examinations.
 An accurate diagnosis is the first step in figuring out the best treatment plan.

 Could something else be causing the nerve pain?

 Only a doctor can tell if your symptoms are sciatica.
-There are other structures in the spine that can cause similar types of pain.
+Other structures in the spine can cause similar types of pain.

 - The sacroiliac joint between the pelvis and sacrum is the lowest part of the spine can cause sciatic pain.

 - The facet joint which connects the joints in the back of the spine gets sprained; it can also cause sciatica-like pain.